 You can access both the relational data warehouse and the Analysis Services cube to create highly customized reports by using these authoring tools.

-You can download Report Builder for free from the following page on the Microsoft Web site: Microsoft SQL Server 2008 Reporting Services Report Builder 2.0.
+You can download Report Builder for free from the following pages on the Microsoft web site:

 Report Designer is a graphical interface for creating full-featured Reporting Services reports.
 After your report is finished, you have access to the full functionality for managing Reporting Services reports.
 To use Report Designer, you must know how to connect to and query a data source, but you do not have to know Report Definition Language (RDL).